 More Budgeting Tips

-- Address the underlying emotional / behavioural problems that got you in this situation in the first place
+- Address the underlying emotional / behavioral problems that got you in this situation in the first place

 - Do everything you can to avoid touching your retirement

 - Educate yourself so you can get a better paying job